Mark Spring Partner

-Mark S. Spring has more than 20 years of experience handling labor and employment law matters throughout Northern California.
-Spring’s practice is focused on litigation triggered by all types of employment related disputes and the representation of management in union-management relations.
+Mark S. Spring has almost 30 years of experience handling labor and employment law matters throughout Northern California.
+Spring’s practice is focused on representation of management in union-management relations and handling litigation triggered by all types of employment related disputes.
+He practices out of our Sacramento and San Francisco offices.

-Spring’s reputation for excellence is built upon an impressive record as lead trial counsel in high-stakes employment litigation in both federal and state court.
-In addition to his courtroom and trial work, he regularly represents California employers in discrimination, harassment, wage and hour, and employee safety issues in administrative matters and hearings before the DFEH, EEOC DLSE, Cal-OSHA, CUIAB and other state and federal agencies.
+Spring’s reputation for litigation excellence is built upon an impressive record as lead trial counsel in high-stakes employment litigation in both federal and state court.
+In addition to his courtroom and trial work, he regularly represents California employers in discrimination, harassment, wage and hour, and employee safety issues in administrative matters and hearings before the NLRB, DFEH, EEOC, DLSE, Cal-OSHA, CUIAB and other state and federal agencies.

 Education